WebHare/runkit/README.md

 ## NOTES
-ifIF you keep this WebHare running in production, you'll need to remove 'whdata/preparedbackup'
+- if you keep this WebHare running you'll want to remove 'whdata/preparedbackup' and `download` as they only take up space